Genesis 1, 1-5

 God, who created the universe, thank you for your love, thank you for being with me through everything, the highs and the lows.
 I give to you this new year and pray you will continue to go with me in to the things yet unseen directing my paths in your ways, helping me to live a life pleasing to you, with you at the heart of it.
 In the name of Jesus Christ.
 Amen.

-Today's contributor is Joshua Norris, a student training for ministry with the United Reformed Church at Westminster College, Cambridge
+Today's contributor is Joshua Norris, a minister with the United Reformed Church who trained at Westminster College, Cambridge